rednafi/rednafi.com/content/go/type_assertion_vs_type_switches.md

 ## Type assertion

+Type assertion in Go allows you to access an interface variable's underlying concrete type.
+After a successful assertion, the variable of interface type is converted to the concrete type to which it is asserted.

-Type assertion in Go lets you access an interface's underlying concrete type.
-It's a way to get the dynamic type of an interface variable.
-The syntax is `i.(T)`, where `i` is a variable of interface type and `T` is the type you're asserting.
+The syntax is `i.(T)`, where `i` is a variable of interface type and `T` is the type you are asserting.

 ### Basic usage